Code-Institute-Submissions/ucfdmp-dn/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

+### Bugs / Issues

+Font awesome "bars" icon is used instead of bootstrap standrd toggler.
+Standrd toggler icon appers only if navbar *.bg-* utility is used.
+Using *.bg-* overrides bg color defined in css.
+It was decided to use fontawesome icon instead.

 ## Deployment

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).